Why Spay Or Neuter?

 - Eliminates heat cycles in female animals

-Is a one-time procedure that provides a cost-savings over the lifetime of your pet
+- Spay/neuter surgery is a one-time procedure that provides a cost-savings over the lifetime of your pet

 - Reproductive diseases and cancer, which are highly preventable through spay/neuter, are very expensive and difficult to treat